nnennandukwe/coding-exercise/submission.md

 ## Given more time, what would you have done differently?

 # Logic => EJS
 If I had had more time, I would have focused more on the necessity of the logic behind the filterable content portions of the project.
 I was interested in seeing how I would display the navigation menus for the user to be able to check a genre or year filter in order to display the information of the given/filtered content.
 Also, I would have liked to implement the sorted data algorithm so the JSON data would be alphabetized according to titles of the media content.
+I wrote the code for the clear filters function and there's room for modification and optimization of that in addition to the filterable content menus.

 # Build => Webpack
 I would like to have utilized Webpack for the build process of the site.
 I believe it would have brought the project together in a more seamless, cohesive manner.